-The year 2010 quarter-section employment file and the new forecasts of population, households, and employment will be completed in early 2013.
 Monitoring of population and employment trends and data provision are ongoing activities.

-Data files, tables, graphs, maps, and written analyses regarding the Region's demographic and economic base prepared for use in Commission planning programs and in response to requests from public agencies and private interests.
+Data files, tables, graphs, maps, and written analyses regarding the Region's demographic and economic base for use in preparing the new regional land use and transportation plans for the year 2050; for use in other Commission planning programs; and in response to requests from public agencies and private interests.